mattspotnitz/p8105_hw2_mes2165/Homework2.md

 view(df_names)
 ```

-\#names, strings, and duplicates have to be addressed \#First I will
+Names, strings, and duplicates have to be addressed.

-convert the names into all capital letters and removed unwanted
+First I will convert the names into all capital letters and removed
-punctuation \#Then I will replace the old names in the dataframe with
+unwanted punctuation.
+Then I will replace the old names in the dataframe
-the new names.
+with the new names.

 ``` r
 capital_names = df_names %>% pull(childs_first_name) %>% toupper() %>% str_replace_all("[[:punct:]]", " ")